 - Our lease for Banstead Fire Station expires in 2025.
 Following the launch of this consultation SFRS was made aware that an extension to 2026 had been offered by the owners, however this does not provide a long-term solution in terms of fire and rescue cover.
-It also still leaves a fire station that is not fit for purpose. - There is currently no other appropriate location in Banstead.
+It also still leaves a fire station that is not fit for purpose.
+In preparation for this lease ending, we completed a lot of research looking at where the most appropriate location would be for this fire station.
+Whyteleafe was found to be the optimum location to provide the best equity of cover to Surrey as a whole and meet the risk within the county. - However, we were not able to find an appropriate location in Banstead or Whyteleafe.

-- We will relocate the crew and fire engine from Banstead Fire Station to Godstone Fire Station. - We will make sure that any required changes are made to Godstone Fire Station so that it is appropriate for the additional staff and equipment. - We will continue to deliver prevention and protection activities to communities in the Banstead area. - We will continue to respond to emergencies based on the nearest and most appropriate fire engine available.
+- We will relocate the crew and fire engine from Banstead Fire Station to Godstone Fire Station - We will make sure that any required changes are made to Godstone Fire Station so that it is appropriate for the additional staff and equipment. - We will continue to deliver prevention and protection activities to communities in the Banstead area. - We will continue to respond to emergencies based on the nearest and most appropriate fire engine available.